 The sky had not put on its makeup and was still freshly washed and pale after a light night shower.

-The elaborate hinges made a lovely pattern of repetition, reminding me of the quote of the artist Suzanne Northcott, who specializes in patterns of nature and of life in her photography and art:
+The elaborate hinges made a lovely pattern of repetition, reminding me of the quote of the artist Suzanne Northcott, who specialises in patterns of nature and of life in her photography and art:

 A repeated shape is not actually the same –